VladeanClaudiu/WorkingWithAPI/API-ColorGenerator/README.md

 ## Color Scheme Generator

 This is a solution to a solo project from [Scrimba](https://www.scrimba.com).
+This was my a very fun project to work on.
 Solo projects are meant to challenge the skills you've learnt so far through the courses; there is no solution given by Scrimba.

 ## The challenge